Annotated Bibliography (Published 2010)

 Merchant reiterates that essentialism has no place in her ideologies, but that “both women and men are capable of an ecological ethic based on caring” (p.
 14).
 In the chapter “Eve: nature and narrative” Merchant uses examples from American history to reveal fundamental differences between European Western creation myths and those of the Native Americans they encountered.
 Merchant claims

-“These meanings of nature as female and agency as male are encoded as symbols and myths into American lands…. they are historically constructed and derive from the origin stories of European settlers and European cultural and economic practices transported to and developed in the American New World.
-That they appear to be essences is a result of their historical construction in Western history, not their immutable characteristics” (p.
-33).
+“These meanings of nature as female and agency as male are encoded as symbols and myths into American lands…. they are historically constructed and derive from the origin stories of European settlers and European cultural and economic practices transported to and developed in the

 I think her distinctions are important and relevant to finding a path of inclusion for Western men, in particular, into the ecofeminist paradigm.
 It is Part One/Theory that is most relevant for Gaian methodologies, with Merchant showing the implications of Gaia theory, both ancient and new, on her partnership model of caring for the earth (earthcare).
 Although Merchant speaks in terms of ecofeminism, she uses the term inclusively, recognizing that the participation of men is vital, necessary and encouraged to alter the devastating consequences of a Westernized culture of domination. —JL